About FBFK Law

-FBFK is seeking an experienced Litigation Paralegal to join our Orange County team.
+FBFK is seeking an experienced Litigation Paralegal to join our Plano, TX team.
 In this role, you will partner closely with attorneys and fellow paralegals to support complex litigation matters from intake through trial and appeal.
 The ideal candidate brings exceptional organizational skills, discretion, and a mastery of litigation workflows and deadlines in California state and federal courts.

 Key Responsibilities